Webinar

 • Within fixed income portfolios, tax-aware investors may wish to consider a modest allocation to high-yield municipal bonds and longer duration bonds.

-• For non-taxable fixed income portfolios, consider ways to enhance income with positions in non-agency residential mortgage-backed securities while managing portfolio total portfolio duration using long-maturity U.S. Treasury securities.
+• For non-taxable fixed income portfolios, consider ways to enhance income with positions in non-agency residential mortgage-backed securities and manage portfolio duration using long-maturity U.S. Treasury securities.

 Regardless of how events play out during the 2024 election cycle, a sound investment strategy is to focus on a properly diversified portfolio that is attuned to your goals, time horizon and risk appetite.